 Similarly, people who spend large amounts of their time enjoying online gaming, which often involves downloading large amounts of data and needing a fast connection, will also find deals like this good value.

-Added extras with cheap unlimited broadband
+What extras do you get with cheap unlimited broadband?

 While there are many good reasons to opt for making your broadband unlimited, assuming you're prepared to pay the extra for it, there are often added extras that can make these deals seem even more appealing.
 And this is often the reason why UK unlimited broadband offers some of the very best value in the world, even if it's not always the fastest.